cmspoon/courtconnect/README.md

 These are being addressed as the dataset is cleaned.

 ---

-## 🛠️ Future Implementations
+## Future Implementations

-- 3MW Connection Recycling - Extend connection recycling from to Three-Man Weave mode
+- Connection Recycling - Extend connection recycling from to Three-Man Weave mode
-- Dataset Expansion — Extend dataset coverage to include seasons prior to 2003–04.
+- Dataset Expansion - Extend dataset coverage to include seasons prior to 2003–04.
-- Weighted Connections — Prioritize more meaningful connections by weighting superstar status, longevity, and team relevance.
+- Weighted Connections - Prioritize more meaningful connections by weighting superstar status, longevity, and team relevance.
+- GUI Makeover - Transition to a more polished display